Directions to Trailhead

 The Trail Map:- OSI Map Series 24

 This is a remarkably scenic walk around the shores of picturesque Lough Talt.
 The lake and its surroundings are home to a diverse range of bird life, with wild ducks, swans and dippers to be seen overhead.
-The lake also boasts an abundance of brown trout, making it a popular destination with anglers.
+The lake also boasts an abundance of brown trout, making it a popular destination with anglers, as well as being home to white clawed crayfish, arctic charr and otters.

 The Route